Supporting a Pregnant Friend: Meaningful Ways to Help

 2. Offer Practical Help

 Pregnancy can be physically demanding.
-Everyday tasks might suddenly feel a lot harder.Some thoughtful ways to pitch in:
+Everyday tasks might suddenly feel a lot harder.
+Here are some thoughtful ways to pitch in:

-Run errands or offer rides to appointments
+Run errands or offer rides to appointments.

-Cook a meal or drop off groceries
+Cook a meal or drop off groceries.

-Help with chores like laundry, dishes, or pet care
+Help with chores like laundry, dishes, or pet care.

-Watch older kids so your friend can rest
+Watch older kids so your friend can rest.

 Don’t wait for them to ask—specific offers are often appreciated! (“I’m making soup tonight.
 Can I drop some off for you?”)